-The Unit Trust classifies its investments as financial assets at FVTPL, as these are managed and their performance is evaluated on a fair value basis in accordance with the Unit Trust's documented investment strategy the Trustee's assessment of the fair value of unquoted investments is determined in accordance with the International Private Equity and Venture Capital (IPEV) guidelines.
+The Unit Trust classifies its investments as financial assets at FVTPL.
+The Trustee's assessment of the fair value of unquoted investments is determined in accordance with the International Private Equity and Venture Capital ("IPEV") guidelines.
 Financial assets include equity investments.

 The Unit Trust's policy requires the Investment Advisor to evaluate the information about these financial assets on a fair value basis together with other related financial information.
-Assets in this category are classified as current assets if they are expected to be realised within twelve months of the financial year end.
+Assets in this category are classified as current assets if they are expected to be realised within 12 months of the financial year end.

-Those not expected to be realised within twelve months of the financial year are classified as noncurrent assets.
+Those not expected to be realised within 12 months of the financial year are classified as non-current assets.
 Any unrealised gain or loss resulting from the re-measurement of the investments at their fair value is included in the Statement of Comprehensive income of the year in which they arise.